 Affiliate Links

+Ah yes, time to put in my obligatory list of affiliate links, because one needs to eat bread.
 Jokes aside, appreciate it if you are buying these watches from my affiliate links.
 It truly helps, thank you!